uberfastman/fantasy-football-metrics-weekly-report/README.md

 Every time you run the app it will check to see if you are using the latest version (as long as you have an active network connection).
 If it detects that your app is out of date, you will see prompt asking you if you wish to update the app.
 Type `y` and hit enter to confirm.

-If you wish to update the app yourself manually, you can just type `n` to skip automatically updating, and run `git pull origin develop` manually from within the application directory on the command line.
+If you wish to update the app yourself manually, you can just type `n` to skip automatically updating, and run `git pull origin main` manually from within the application directory on the command line.

 ---